-Figure 13: Readable Success Criteria Compliance Assessment Results Overview
+Figure 14: Readable Success Criteria Compliance Assessment Results Overview

-Figure 14: Input Assistance Success Criteria Compliance Assessment Results Overview
+Figure 15: Input Assistance Success Criteria Compliance Assessment Results Overview

-4.8.
+4.9.
 Robust Criterion Performance

-The figure below gives an overview of how well websites are meeting certain success criteria under the principle of "Robust," one of the four pillars of accessibility according to the Web Content Accessibility Guidelines (WCAG).
+Figure 16 gives an overview of how well websites are meeting certain success criteria under the principle of "Robust," one of the four pillars of accessibility according to the Web Content Accessibility Guidelines (WCAG).
 The "Robust" principle of the Web Content Accessibility Guidelines (WCAG) highlights the need for content to be robust enough that it can be reliably interpreted by a wide variety of user agents, including assistive technologies.
 This principle ensures that content can be accessed by different technologies now and in the future.